denten-books/plain-text/0-chapter.md

 of photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductors (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
-Such a study would be in peril of drawing theoretical conclusions that have tenuous purchase on reality.
+Such a study would be in peril of being misguided by theories that have no basis in reality.
 That is not to say that pure theorists have nothing to contribute to the conversation.
 Rather they can contribute more when their thought is grounded in practice.
 Similarly, it is my contention here that fundamental literary-theoretical concepts---such as word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
 It follows that any attempt to articulate the idea cannot attain its full expressive potential without a thick description of its base particulates.

 Luckily for us, reading and writing are not esoteric activities.
 They are readily available to phenomenological introspection.
 I will therefore